jocelynmutso/documentation-test/src/markdown/004_logic/000_logic_rules_overview.md

 **NOTE: There is ONLY one outcome of logic written with elements: True.
 If the expressions do not evaulate to true, then Visibility, Required, Validation form control elements will do nothing and they will not exist in the form context!**

+**REMINDER**: _Rules for visibility and requirement are read-only within the question itself.
+They can be edited by clicking inside a question to make it active and then editing them in the field editor window located at the bottom of the screen.
+For more information, see_ [Basic Logic Building: Where to write rules](https://docs.dialob.io/dialob-expressions/logic-building/#where)

 ---